Meet Our Team

 Terry Riggle, Math Teacher

-Mr. Riggle is a high school math teacher who just joined WYVA this year after sixteen years of teaching in California.
-He began teaching in 2004 after earning his BA in Mathematics from San Jose State University and an M.Ed in Cross-Cultural Teaching from National University.
+Mr. Riggle is a math teacher who joined WYVA in 2020 after moving with his family from California to Wyoming.
+He began teaching in 2004 after earning his B.A. in Mathematics from San Jose State University and an M.Ed. in Cross-Cultural Teaching from National University.
 While in California, Mr. Riggle was a member of the California Partnership for Math and Science Education (CAPMSE) and the Delta Sierra STEM Collaborative.
+In 2023, Mr. Riggle earned his M.S. in Mathematics from Shawnee State University.
+He currently teaches high school mathematics courses for WYVA.

 Whitney Cloward, CRE Teacher